How You Can Help in a Suicide Crisis

 You Can Make a Difference

-Although there is a chance that your support and assistance may be refused, you risk little in offering it.
+Although there is a chance that your support and assistance may be refused when you reach out to a friend or loved one in crisis, you risk little in offering it.
 Most people in emotional crisis send out warning signs, and those generally translate into a cry for help.
 If you offer to get involved, the worst that can happen is that you will be asked to mind your own business.
-The best that can happen is that a person suffering unbearable pain alone will now have an important ally.
+The best that can happen is that a person suffering unbearable pain alone from chronic suicidal ideation will now have an important ally.

 We sometimes hesitate to ask a direct question about suicidal intentions.
 Asking does not cause someone to be suicidal, and it will not plant the seed in anyone’s mind.
 A person showing signs of suicide has already thought about it.
 By asking the question directly (e.g., “Are you thinking of suicide?”
 “Do you want to die?”), you are expressing your willingness to talk openly and honestly.
 Your question will convey that you are willing to listen and that you care.
 This generally leads to relief for the person in crisis.
 The worst thing that can happen from such direct questioning is experiencing mild embarrassment, but saving or helping a life is clearly worth that small risk.